NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Trained by a Mentor.md

 ---
 A mentor or patron took an interest in your development and volunteered to train or sponsor you.

-Add the [[Feats/Experienced Professional|Experienced Professional]] skill feat to your background options.
+Add the [[Experienced Professional|Experienced Professional]] skill feat to your background options.